AshwinArun/tensorflow_notebooks/README.md

 # tensorflow_notebooks
-Jupyter notebook for the examples given on the TF docs + a dataset visualization function
+Jupyter notebooks for the examples on the TF docs.
+Run in a Python 3 env